International Graduate Business School Zagreb: Dual degree M.B.A. /M.Sc. in Strategic Management

-IGBS Zagreb conducts Dual Degree MBA/M.Sc.
+IGBS Zagreb conducts Dual Degrees, MBA/M.Sc.
 Program in Strategic Management in Croatia in partnership with Kelley School of Business, Indiana University.
-Kelley School of Business faculty teach the majority of the courses, joined by research faculty from The Institute of Economics, Zagreb.
-Graduates receive a Bologna compliant degree from IGBS Zagreb, in addition to an M.Sc. degree in Strategic Management from Kelley School of Business.
+Kelley School of Business faculty teach most of the courses, joined by research faculty from The Institute of Economics, Zagreb.
+Graduates receive a Bologna - compliant degree from IGBS Zagreb, in addition to an M.Sc. degree in Strategic Management from Kelley School of Business.

 Kelley Direct M.Sc. in Finance

 Kelley Direct M.Sc. in Global Supply Chain Management

-IGBS Zagreb graduates can obtain further specialization through on‐line M.Sc.
+IGBS Zagreb graduates can obtain further specialization through an online M.Sc.
 Programs at Kelley School of Business (Kelley Direct programs).
 Tracks available are Global Supply Chain or Finance.
 Graduates receive an M.Sc. degree in Finance or Global Supply Chain from Kelley School of Business.